top of page

 5.jpg

 The same master gave origin to the stampers used by Berkeley records.
 This is an almost perfect counterfeit of the "De Weintraub" issue.
-This is more common than the original De Weintraub release, and can be easily distinguished by the matrix number 2043 A / 2043 B, whereas the cover is extremely similar, just the dot-screening of the printing is more evident and the contrast slightly higher.
+This is more common than the original De Weintraub release, and can be easily distinguished by the matrix numbers 2043 A / 2043 B, whereas the cover is extremely similar, just the dot-screening of the printing is more evident and the contrast is slightly higher.
 The labels are identical, possibly these are original labels, kept at the pressing plants, since the counterfeit was produced at the same plants of the original, with a small ring at 33 mm from the hole.

 4. 1977.
 Folder-type cover reproducing (with slight differences) the YESTERDAY AND TODAY Butcher Cover, blank label.
 Same stampers as #2.